AppleTreeNFT/AppleTreeNFT-Whitepaper/README.md

 # Crypto Apple Tree NFT Whitepaper
 Official whitepaper for the Crypto Apple Trees project.

-_Note: this document is currently a work in progress!_
+_Note: This document is still a work in progress!_

 <br/>